+The raison d’etre of management is two things: Get good staff and manage them effectively.
 So how important is getting good staff?
 Vital!
 In fact former co-founder, chairman, and CEO of Apple Inc. Steve Jobs considered hiring the best staff to be your most important job.

 Steve Jobs was an amazing and unconventional leader in many respects.
 How did he become one of the best entrepreneurs and respected leaders of our time?
 Apart from using his creative brilliance to design products, he applied his perfectionism equally to designing his team.

-He and his top executives never compromised with the talents and qualifications required of their employees.
+Steve Jobs and his top executives never compromised with the talents and qualifications required of their employees.
 Steve Jobs believed that hiring was the most important thing he did.
 He managed all of the hiring for his team; never delegating it.
 He personally interviewed over 5,000 applicants during his career.

 Perhaps it’s his extensive hiring experience that led him to conclude that, “Recruiting is hard.”
 And indeed it is.
 But it’s also something that you can get better at.